Last updated: March 2014

 SQL Server will create some Logins automatically on installation (such as.
 SA), but most are subsequently created by the System administrator.
 A login ID is necessary for access to a database but not sufficient.
 It has to be granted access to the various resources on the server (Server instance in SQL Server 2005).
 It holds information that is relevant across databases, such as the user’s default language.

 Before someone with a Login ID (Except for the SA) can access a database he requires a username or role within the database, and that username/role must be granted statement permissions and Object permissions.
 This, traditionally, could only be granted or revoked by the SA or DBO (Database owner).
-In later versions of SQL Server, this can be done by anyone with the appropriate 'fixed server role', thereby allowing SA rights to be given to domain, or local, Groups of users.
+In later versions of SQL Server, this can be done by anyone with the appropriate ‘fixed server role’, thereby allowing SA rights to be given to domain, or local, Groups of users.
+Every SQL Server login belongs to the public server role and when a server principal has not been granted or denied specific permissions on a securable object, the user inherits the permissions granted to public on that object.

 Fixed Server Roles